P3S3/p3S3.github.io/README.md

 Participants will also have the opportunity to present a poster.

-# Application and Registration: a 2-step procedure
+# Application and Registration

+## A 2-step procedure
 To participate in the summer school, you will first have to apply, and then, after a review process, you will receive a link to register.
 We welcome European applications, and a few “housing” grants will be allocated to support PhD students, covering housing and registration fees.